Muddr/SignTimer/README.md

 - Top 10 list for fastest times
 - See your own personal best time
 - See other player's best time

+## Todo List

+- clean up the columns for the /st top10 command.
+- Look into announcing times to the player when timer is on.
+- add permissions to be able to remove signs instead of having to be Op.
+- add option to display 00d:00h:00m:00s:00ms time format.

 ### Default config.yml:
 	settings: